Stats & Training

 Step 2Sandslash ✓

-Sand Rush changes the entire equation for Sandslash.
+In Let's Go Pikachu & Eevee, Sand Rush changes the entire equation for Sandslash.
 The 450 BST doesn't tell the full story.
-Ranked A-Tier as an attacker.
+Ranked C-Tier as an attacker.
+Earthquake with Choice Band is the standard set.

 Sand Rush is what you want on Sandslash.
 Every competitive set worth running is built with that ability in mind.
 The alternatives (Sand Veil) work on paper but Sand Rush is what makes Sandslash worth using.